Majuli Music Festival

-Majuli Music Festival (MMF) is an Indie music festival held on Majuli, the largest river island in Assam, Northeast India.
+The Majuli Music Festival (MMF) is a non-profit indie music festival held in Majuli, Assam, India.
 It was founded in 2019 by Mukul Doley and his wife Momee Pegu, the founder of RIGBO.

-MMF is a non-profit music festival.
-It was founded to promote tourism on Majuli, and make it more self-sufficient to help cope with its annual flooding.
+MMF was founded to promote tourism in Majuli, and make it more self-sufficient to help cope with its annual flooding.
 The festival features the island's traditional music, arts and culture, local crafts and cuisine, including its traditionally brewed rice beer.